doivglser/mindevenviro-fanciful/README.md

 apache2 mysql-server php5 php5-mysql php5-mcrypt sendmail pychecker shellcheck perl dwww git

+# run:

-Run from Terminal: sCRYPtUPdater.sh to:
+from Terminal: sCRYPtUPdater.sh to:

 Edit your Projects with your favorite Editor, upload your Scripts or packed versions of perl or python to

 /usr/local/bin, stop a big compile with ctrl+4, be sure you change more then one byte.
 Close with ctrl+C.

+# run:

-redundanz.sh :
+from Terminal: redundanz.sh to:

 Restarts Apache2, MySQL, sendmail, takes care about free space and notifiy on: /dev/pts3 and per email.

+# run:

+from Terminal: shi3lD.sh to:

+Change your MAC address, to obtain a new IP, and ensure the snort and clamd daemons are running as well.

 # Files: